MDGrey33/pyvisionai-website/docs/index.md

 ## Features

-- 📄 Extract text and images from PDF, DOCX, PPTX, and HTML files
+- 📄 Extract text and images from PDF, DOCX, PPTX, and HTML files.
-- 🖼️ Capture interactive HTML pages as images with full rendering
+- 🖼️ Capture interactive HTML pages as images with full rendering.
-- 📝 Describe images using local (Ollama) or cloud-based (OpenAI) Vision Language Models
+- 📝 Describe images using local (Ollama) or cloud-based (OpenAI) Vision Language Models.
-- 💾 Save extracted text and image descriptions in markdown format
+- 💾 Save extracted text and image descriptions in markdown format.
-- 🛠️ Support for both CLI and library usage
+- 🛠️ Support for both CLI and library usage.
-- 📊 Multiple extraction methods for different use cases
+- 📊 Multiple extraction methods for different use cases.
-- 📋 Detailed logging with timestamps for all operations
+- 📋 Detailed logging with timestamps for all operations.
-- ⚙️ Customizable image description prompts
+- ⚙️ Customizable image description prompts.

 ## System Requirements